Veteran Compost is about two things:

 Our Products and Services

-We work hard everyday to provide excellent collection services and compost products.
+We work hard everyday to make the best compost products and provide excellent collection services .
 We want to set the standard for high quality compost and customer service.
 No one composts harder than we do!

 We are proud to be composting in Maryland, Washington DC and Virginia and look forward to growing our business, hiring more veterans, and saving the planet.